How Do You Subtract Whole Numbers

 7. Use Manipulatives: Manipulatives are hands-on tools that can help visualize subtraction concepts.
 Examples include base-ten blocks, counters, and number lines.
 These tools can make abstract ideas more concrete and help students develop a deeper understanding of subtraction.
 When using manipulatives, encourage students to explain what they are doing and why, to ensure they are making meaningful connections.

 8. Encourage Estimation: Before solving a subtraction problem, encourage students to estimate the answer.
 This helps them develop number sense and provides a way to check if their final answer is reasonable.
-For example, before solving 52 - 28, students could estimate that the answer will be close to 20.
+To give you an idea, before solving 52 - 28, students could estimate that the answer will be close to 20.
 Estimation can also help students identify errors in their calculations.

 FAQ